aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 we need to write a couple of files that help our other major pieces function.
 First, let's create a constants file: `constants/bench_constants`

-From here, let's export just two constants that our `ActionCreators`, `Middleware`, and `Store` will all use.
+From here, let's export two constants that our `ActionCreators`, `Middleware`, and `Store` will all use.

 ```javascript
   export const RECEIVE_BENCHES = "RECEIVE_BENCHES";